Making a Transfer

 - Select the account the money is leaving on the left side of your budget.

 In the Payee field, your

-Payments and Transfers options are listed at the top.
-Select the account where the money is
+Payments and Transfers options are listed at the top of the drop-down menu.
+Select the "To/From" payee for the account where the money is

 - You'll only need to choose a category if you're making a transfer between a budget account and a tracking account—because that means those dollars are either leaving or entering your budget.